Nicola Trivett

 Creating Safe Spaces at the Aspris Wellness Centre

-While the project was clinical in purpose, the design principles applied have clear relevance for interior fit out Dubai projects in the commercial sector — especially as organisations seek to create workplaces that reduce stress, enhance privacy, and promote cognitive resilience.
+Whilst the project was clinical in purpose, the design principles applied have clear relevance for interior fit-out Dubai projects in the commercial sector, especially as organisations seek to create workplaces that reduce stress, enhance privacy, and promote cognitive resilience.

-- Zoned privacy and acoustic control: Consultation and therapy rooms were laid out to minimise sound transfer and support confidential dialogue — a strategy now increasingly adopted in open-plan and hybrid workspaces, where acoustic balance is essential to concentration.
+Consultation and therapy rooms were laid out to minimise sound transfer and support confidential dialogue.
+This strategy is now increasingly adopted in open-plan and hybrid workspaces, where acoustic balance is essential to concentration.

-- Sensory regulation through material and lighting choices: Diffused lighting, soft textures, and a muted, natural palette created an emotionally neutral environment that reduced anxiety — an approach that enhances focus and calm in high-demand office roles.
+Diffused lighting, soft textures, and a muted, natural palette created an emotionally neutral environment that reduced anxiety.
+This approach enhances focus and calm in high-demand office roles.

-- Health-positive materials: Low-VOC finishes and breathable surfaces were selected to improve indoor air quality — a best practice for both healthcare and sustainable workplaces, contributing to WELL certification and employee wellbeing.
+Low-VOC finishes and breathable surfaces were selected to improve indoor air quality.
+This is a best practice for both healthcare and sustainable workplaces, contributing to WELL certification and employee wellbeing.

 What Offices Can Learn from Healthcare Fit Outs